-7.0 Be Lean Strategy
+6.0 Be Lean Strategy

-- 7.1 The next stage, once the baseline has been established, is to make improvements within the "Be Lean" category.
-This includes improving the U Values and the reduction of thermal bridging. - 7.2 Gas combi boilers with an 89.5% efficiency have been assumed at this stage. - 7.3 Electrical lighting also represents a significant energy use within a building.
-100% low energy lighting is proposed to reduce emissions.
-The proposed lighting for the development will have an efficacy of 100 lumens per circuit watt. - 7.4 Improved thermal bridging is proposed it is assumed that the Y-value will be no greater than 0.03.
-The PSI values for the relevant junctions will be confirmed at detailed design stage. - 7.5 A wastewater heat recovery system (W\WHR) system with an efficiency of 53% will also be installed. - 7.6 The proposed U-values, with the relevant Part L backstop are shown on the following page. - 7.7 Following the implementation of these passive design measures including the building services the reduction in emissions at the 'Be Lean' stage have been calculated these are shown below.
+- 6.1 The next stage, once the baseline has been established, is to make improvements within the "Be Lean" category.
+This includes improving the U Values and the reduction of thermal bridging. - 6.2 Electric Combi Boilers with an efficiency of 100% have been assumed at this stage. - 6.3 Electrical lighting also represents a significant energy use within a building. - 6.4 The dwellings will be naturally ventilated - 6.5 100% low energy lighting is proposed to reduce emissions.
+The proposed lighting for the development will have an efficacy of 100 lumens per circuit watt. - 6.6 Improved thermal bridging is proposed it is assumed that the Y-value will be 0.035.
+The PSI values for the relevant junctions will be confirmed at detailed design stage, - 6.7 The proposed U-values, with the relevant Part L backstop are shown on the following page. - 6.8 Following the implementation of these passive design measures including the building services the reduction in emissions at the 'Be Lean' stage have been calculated these are shown below.